PostDoctoral Researcher

 enricoventura.pm@gmail.com

-I'm a PostDoc at Bocconi Institute of Data Science and Analytics (BIDSA) in Milan, Italy.
 My research investigates the Statistical Mechanics of Disordered Systems and its multidisciplinary applications.

 Diffusion models represent the state of the art in image and video generation.
 These models learn the distribution of the data through a diffusive trajectory in the data-space, the same type of dynamical processes studied by stochastic thermodynamics.
 Statistical mechanics has recently helped at providing for crucial insights about the complex dynamics with which such models learn the data distribution.
 We are now studying the learning dynamics in case of stractured training data, i.e. data-points that live on a low dimensional manifold.
 We are exploiting Random Matrix Theory and the physics of Random Energy Models to answer the following questions: